mhoffrog/onedev-manual/pages/mysql-service.md

 ### How to Set Up

-1. In section _Dependencies & Services_ to add a service like below:
+1. Add a service in section _Dependencies & Services_  like below:

   ![Mysql Service](../images/mysql-service.png)